 Factors that contribute to essential oil safety

-- Species of the plant and its therapeutic use – Some oils are great for certain health factors but terrible for others.
-An example of this is fennel oil is great for improving colic in infants but can cause seizures in people with epilepsy – two dramatically opposing effects of the same oil.
+- Species of the plant and its therapeutic use: Some oils are great for certain health factors but terrible for others.
+An example of this is fennel oil is great for improving colic in infants but capable of causing seizures in people with epilepsy – two dramatically opposing effects of the same oil.

-- Quality of the essential oil – This should be a given.
-I urge you to only use high-quality essential oils from trusted sources.
-When it comes to your natural toothpaste, sticking with a better brand is usually a better bet.
+- Quality of the essential oil: I urge you to only use high-quality essential oils from trusted sources.
+When it comes to your natural toothpaste, sticking with a reputable brand is usually a safer bet.

 - Chemical composition – For many oils, the compounds contained in the oil are what give it its therapeutic properties.
 Many of the compounds have been isolated and studied while others could use more research.